 An operation to remove either whole or part of the thyroid gland is called a thyroidectomy.
 A total thyroidectomy involves removal of the whole gland and a thyroid lobectomy involves removal of part of the gland.
 Sometimes for thyroid cancer, lymph nodes adjacent to the thyroid gland are removed as part of the operation.

-We perform the operation under a general anesthetic and it usually involves only an overnight stay in hospital.
-Latest techniques, including ultrasonic (Harmonic) scissors, are used for the operation which results in very low blood loss and rapid recovery.
-The wound in the neck, which is about 5 cms long in the line of a skin crease, is closed with glue to avoid any marks on the skin from stitches.
+We perform the operation under a general anaesthetic and it usually involves only an overnight stay in hospital.
+Latest techniques, including ultrasonic (Harmonic) scissors are used for the operation which results in very low blood loss and rapid recovery.
+The wound in the neck , which is about 5 cms long in the line of a skin crease, is closed with glue to avoid any marks on the skin from stitches.
 Most patients are able to eat and drink normally a few hours after the operation.